Fast and flexible inference for joint models of multivariate longitudinal and survival data using Integrated Nested Laplace Approximations: Methods

 \subsubsection{Integrated Nested Laplace Approximation}

 In order to describe INLA's methodology, we need to formulate the joint model with a hierarchical structure with three layers where the first layer is the likelihood function of the observed data assumed conditionally independent.
 The second layer is formed by the latent Gaussian field $\bm u$ defined by a multivariate Gaussian distribution conditioned on the hyperparameters and the third layer corresponds to the prior distribution assigned to the hyperparameters $\bm \omega$, such that the vector of unknown parameters $\bm \theta$ from Section \ref{BayInf} is decomposed into two separate vectors, $\bm u$ and $\bm \omega$.
 For example the vector of fixed effects for longitudinal marker $k$, $\bm \beta_{k}$ have a prior defined as $\bm \beta_k \sim \mathcal{N}(0, \tau_{\beta_k} \bm I)$.
-The Gaussian parameters $\bm \beta_k$ belong to vector $\bm u$ and the corresponding hyperparameters $\tau_{\beta_k}$ belong to vector $\bm \omega$.\\
+The Gaussian parameters $\bm \beta_k$ belong to vector $\bm u$ and the corresponding hyperparameters $\tau_{\beta_k}$ belong to vector $\bm \omega$.

-This model formulation is referred to as a Latent Gaussian Model (LGM).
+This model formulation is referred to as a Latent Gaussian Model.
 This general model formulation has computational advantages, particularly due to the sparsity of the precision matrix of the latent Gaussian field in the second layer of the LGM.
+Joint models can be formulated as latent Gaussian models and can therefore be fitted with INLA (\cite{martino2011approximate, van2019joint}).
 We assume an inverse-Wishart prior distribution for the covariance matrix of the random effects and Gaussian priors for the fixed effects.
 Finally, a penalizing complexity prior \citep{simpson2017penalising} is assumed for the precision parameter of the stochastic spline model for the log baseline hazard function.\\

 The first step of INLA's methodology is an approximation of the marginal posterior distribution of the hyperparameters using the Laplace approximation:

 where $\bm u^*(\bm\omega)$ denotes the mode of the full conditional for a given value of the vector of hyperparameters $\bm \omega$ and ${\tilde{p_G}(\pmb{u}|\bm\omega,\pmb{D})}$ is the Gaussian approximation obtained by matching the mode and curvature at the mode of the full joint density ${p(\pmb{u}|\bm\omega,\pmb{D})}$.
 The second step is an approximation of the conditional posterior distributions of the latent field: